 New research from the Wellcome Sanger Institute, the London School of Hygiene & Tropical Medicine, and other research institutions now offers more explanations as to how C. diff. have adjusted so well to hospitals and other environments and why they have become so hard to eradicate.

 In the study, the team analyzed the genetic makeup of C. diff. after having collected samples from various hosts and environments.
-The results, which appear in Nature Genetics, explain how these bacteria have evolved and continue to evolve.
+The results, which appear in

 The study authors suggest that their findings may also indicate new ways forward in the prevention and treatment of C. diff.